 With all the competing pressures of everyday life, it can be hard to find quality time with your kids.
 And as your children grow they’ll naturally want to spend more time with peers and less with mom and dad.

 By being a youth sports coach, you can build extra family togetherness into your life and support your kid as a young athlete.
 Head to the field or court a few minutes early to warm up.
 Bond as you review the latest victory over breakfast.
 And enjoy every special moment.

 Watching your child’s excitement and growth is one of the greatest rewards of being a coach.

 After a hard loss or difficult season, you may wonder: Why coach youth sports?
 Being a coach can definitely add complexity to your life.
 But when you pause to reflect, the rewards of your effort become clear.

 One reason many adults become coaches is to reconnect with sports they loved in their youth.
 They get to enjoy watching kids learn how to play while teaching important life lessons about teamwork and tenacity.
-And they help open the door to healthy choices that kids can carry into adulthood.
+And they help open the door for healthy choices that kids can carry into adulthood.

 As a coach, you’ll also have opportunities to build bonds with others who share your interest in sports.
 New friendships with league officials and parents await you.
 And you’ll feel the sense of accomplishment that comes from knowing you’ve served your community.